signaldust/bunny-jit/README.md

 Any source files in `src/` are linked to `build/bjit.a` and each `tests/<name>.cpp` is compiled into a separate `bin/<name>` for testing purposes.
-After building you can use `bin/bjit` to test the library with the interactive front-end parser.
+After building you can use `bin/bjit` to test the library with the interactive front-end parser, but note that this doesn't actually run the code, it just compiles it into `out.bin`.
 If you add files, there's no need to touch the `Makefile` as it's all magic.

 Should you somehow run into issues with automatic dependencies, type `make clean`